WHAT IS 4-H?

 Parents are a very important part of 4-H. Parents help 4-H members choose their projects, provide support, transportation and encourage the 4-H’ers to do their best.
 Many resources with the 4-H members by becoming project or club leaders.
 For these activities, the leader invites members to a meeting place to work on projects or hold club meetings.

-Jenna Behrends is our Positive Youth Development Extension Educator and can be reached at the following:
+Our Positive Youth Development Extension Educator position is currently vacant, but support staff can be reached at the following:

 311 E Miner Ave., Suite S140